anhbaysgalan1/lightspark-architecture/README_V2.md

 ### Q: Do we need to run Lightning nodes?
 **A:** No!
 Lightspark provides fully managed Lightning infrastructure.
 We just integrate via API.

-### Q: What if iDAX is down?
+### Q: What if idax is down?
 **A:** Emergency procedures: use backup liquidity, queue transactions, alert system.
-SLA with iDAX ensures 99.9% uptime.
+SLA with idax ensures 99.9% uptime.

 ### Q: How do Mongolia bank withdrawals work?
 **A:** Real-time domestic transfers (instant to 2 hours).
 Much faster than international (1-2 days).